 How can I apply for SNAP?

-You can apply for regular SNAP benefits online through the CAFÉ customer portal, or by downloading a paper application and submitting it to us by U.S. Mail or fax.
+You can apply for regular SNAP benefits online through the CAFÉ customer portal, or by downloading a paper application and submitting it to DCFS by U.S. Mail or fax.
+You will find a list of documents here that are required for proof of identity and eligibility.
 Applications cannot be emailed.
 For instructions on how to apply for SNAP, visit www.dcfs.la.gov/getSNAP or text GETSNAP (no spaces) to 898-211.
-If a SNAP household is eligible for supplemental SNAP benefits, the benefits will be automatically loaded onto the household’s EBT cards.

 How is SNAP eligibility determined?
 How much could I receive in benefits?